 “I will set upon your throne the fruit of your body.

 And My testimony which I shall teach them,

 Their sons also shall sit upon your throne forevermore.”

 a.
-The LORD has sworn in truth to David: Earlier (verse 2) the singer remembered how David made a solemn oath to God.
+The LORD has sworn in truth to David: Earlier (Psalm 132:2) the singer remembered how David made a solemn oath to God.
 In return, God made a solemn oath to David, as recorded in 2 Samuel 7:5-16.
 God would never turn from such an oath.

 i.
 There was definitely a connection between the two oaths.
 “Jehovah’s promise to establish a dynasty in Zion was made to the man who undertook to provide a Tabernacle for God in the midst of the City.”
 (Morgan)

 ii.
 “Though the narrative in Samuel pertaining to the promises to David (2 Sam 7:12-16) makes no mention of an oath, here it is a poetic expression for the certainty of God’s promise to David (cf. 89:3,35).”
 (VanGemeren)

 b.
 I will set upon your throne the fruit of your body: The psalmist remembered the promises God made to David in 2 Samuel 7:12-16.
 These were the promises God confirmed with an oath.

 i.
 Forevermore: “This was conditional with respect to the posterity of David.
 They have been driven from the throne, because they did not keep the Lord’s covenant, but the true David is on the throne.”
 (Clarke)

 3. (13-15) God’s promise to Zion.